Elorm-t/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 3 - strcmp: A function that compares two strings.

 Task 4 - I am a kind of paranoid in reverse.
 I suspect people of plotting to make me happy: A function that reverses the content of an array of integers.

+Task 5 - Always look up: A function that changes all lowercase letters of a string to uppercase.